 In the Farming & Food Narrative Project, Red Tomato is partnering with IPM Voice and FrameWorks Institute.
 We turn to cognitive science for help in developing a more effective approach to talking to the public about farming and farm practices, such as IPM.
 To arrive at communications strategies that are evidence-based, we are employing Strategic Frame Analysis®, a proven approach to communication research pioneered by the FrameWorks Institute.

-These reframing recommendations will be shared widely with farmers, agricultural scientists, and advocates for sustainable agriculture, along with training, equipping these voices to lead a more productive public conversation.
-Learn more at www.farmingandfoodnarrative.org.
+These reframing recommendations have been created and are being shared widely with farmers, agricultural scientists, and advocates for sustainable agriculture, along with training, equipping these voices to lead a more productive public conversation.
+Find the final recommendations from the research in the Reframing Farming report.
+Learn more at www.farmingandfoodnarrative.org

 The Equitable Food Initiative was created to transform agriculture through farmworker engagement.

 Equitable Food Initiative (EFI) is an international program developed by a partnership of farmworkers, farmers and advocacy organizations to create a new approach to workplace development and worker fairness in the produce industry.

 In 2017, EFI, Red Tomato and several growers began a pilot program that applied the EFI model to smaller, diversified farms in the Northeast USA.
 The goal of this first in the nation pilot was to test the existing EFI training model and certification scheme in a small grower setting.
 We hope to determine if certification is feasible for small scale growers, and if not, explore what scheme or standards changes might be needed.